michcao/media_analyses/Lorde/README.md

 words_per_track_bar
 ```
 <img src="https://github.com/michellecow/media_analyses/blob/main/Lorde/img/words_per_track_bar.png" width="500">
-At a length of 6:07, Hard Feelings/Loveless is the longest song of both albums and makes sense as the song with the most words.
-Similarly, Liability (Reprise) is the shortest song from both albums and is found to be the song with the least number of words.
+At a length of 6:07, "Hard Feelings/Loveless" is the longest song of both albums and makes sense as the song with the most words.
+Similarly, "Liability (Reprise)" is the shortest song from both albums and is found to be the song with the least number of words.

 ```
 # To get the most used word